 From Central Wisconsin, it takes at least 2-3 hours to get out of the state.
 With that being said, I rarely left the State of Wisconsin when I was growing up.
 One of the few exceptions was when my mom used to take me to Mall of America in Minnesota.
-There was a bus service that that would organize tours through her work and then she would either take me or my brother along.
+There was a bus service that would organize tours through her work, and then she would either take me or my brother along.

 Since I started doing my traveling, I’ve been to Mall of America around a dozen times.
 I live a minimalist lifestyle and don’t buy or have a lot of things, but it’s always interesting to see what’s for sale as well as people watch.
 I had been wanting to get to Mall of America on one of my trips up to Wisconsin, but never really had the time since there were other places I wanted to go more.

 Since I was going to be in Wisconsin for an extended Christmas break, I decided I finally had some time to visit Mall of America.
 I figured I would do it sometime after my trip to Copper Harbor.
-I mentioned it to my parents and my mom wanted to go with me just like we used to in the past.
-She had a day off on the following week, so we decided to go then.
+I mentioned it to my parents, and my mom wanted to go with me just like we used to in the past.
+She had a day off the following week, so we decided to go then.

 Once we hit Neillsville, I decided to pick up some breakfast.